Value-form: Aristotle and Samuel Bailey

-According to Marx, the substance of product-value is human labour-time in general, labour-in-the-abstract or "abstract labour".
+According to Marx, the substance and regulator of relative product-values is human labour-time in general, labour-in-the-abstract or "abstract labour".
 This value (an average current replacement cost in labour-time, based on the normal productivity of producers existing at the time) exists as an attribute of the products of human labour quite independently of the particular forms that exchange may take, though obviously value is always expressed in some form or other.
 It is perhaps not a very interesting insight if we consider only one commodity, but it is of much more interest when we face a huge variety of commodities which are all being traded, at the same time.

 Preparatory writings

 Marx's value-form idea can be traced back to his 1857 Grundrisse manuscript, where he contrasted communal production with production for exchange.
 Some humanist Marxists think the origin of the idea really goes further back in time, to Marx's 1844 Paris manuscripts, specifically the section on "the power of money" where Marx analyzes excerpts on money in Goethe's play Faust and Shakespeare's play Timon of Athens.

 Marx felt that the playwrights had expressed the social meaning of money very well, and he discusses the magical power of money: why money can create a "topsy-turvy world" (verkehrte Welt) which unites opposites, fools people, or turns things into their contrary.
-However this textual interpretation is rejected by Althusserian Marxists, because of their separation of the stage of the "unscientific Young Marx" (1818-1845, from birth to age 27) from the stage of the "scientific Mature Marx" (1846-1883, from age 28 to age 65).
-According to Althusserians, these playwrights have nothing to do with value theory, because they belong only to the unscientific stage, and not to socialist realism or scientific socialism.
+However this textual interpretation is rejected by Althusserian Marxist-Leninists, because of their separation of the first stage of the "unscientific Young Marx" (1818–1845, from birth to age 27) from the second stage of the "scientific Mature Marx" (1846–1883, from age 28 to age 65).
+According to Althusserian Marxism–Leninism, these playwrights have nothing to do with value theory, because they belong only to the unscientific stage, and not to socialist realism or scientific socialism.

 The form of value is also mentioned in Marx's 1859 book A Contribution to the Critique of Political Economy.
 It is clearly evident in his manuscript of Theories of Surplus Value (1861–63).
 In correspondence with Friedrich Engels in June 1867, Marx provided a first outline of his text on the form of value.
-Marx first explicitly described the concept in an appendix to the first (1867) edition of Capital, Volume I, but this appendix was dropped in a second edition, where the first chapter was rewritten (rather hurriedly) to include a special section on the form of value at the end.
+Marx first elaborated the concept in detail in an appendix to the first (1867) edition of Capital, Volume I, but this appendix was dropped in a second edition, where the first chapter was rewritten (rather hurriedly) to include a special section on the form of value at the end.
+There also exists a 55-page manuscript by Marx for planned revisions in the new 2nd German edition of Capital, Volume 1 (1873).
+He wrote it in December 1871-January 1872.
+It deals mostly with Section 3 of Chapter 1 of Capital, Volume 1, and was first published in the Marx-Engels Gesamtausgabe (MEGA2), Volume II/6.